Messiah (EP): Background

 Messiah was recorded at the same time as Godflesh's 1994 studio album, Selfless, but only saw limited release until being reassembled and repackaged in 2003 after the band's dissolution.
 Regarding the EP, Broadrick said:

 Basically, Messiah was something we recorded in, like, 1994.
 We recorded it around the time we did the album Selfless.
 And when we did Selfless—which was on Columbia in America—we did so much stuff at that time, so we had a glut of material and we wanted to be somewhat focused about it.
 We had this EP that we recorded at the same time, which was Messiah, and we just sat on the EP because Columbia wanted to do so much with the tracks on Selfless that we couldn’t really focus on this EP.
 And they seemed not to really understand the context anyway, for one reason or another.

 Upon reviewing the shelved EP after touring in 1994, Broadrick and Green proved dissatisfied with the package.
-While going through the mixing process again in 1995 for the eventual 2000 fan club limited run, the development of the next studio album, Songs of Love and Hate (1996), took precedent, and Messiah was again forgotten.
+While going through the mixing process again in 1995 for the eventual 2000 fan club limited run, the development of the next studio album, Songs of Love and Hate (1996), took precedence, and Messiah was again sidelined.
 After Godflesh disbanded in 2002, Broadrick was asked by Relapse Records founder Matthew Jacobson, an apparent fan, to fully release the EP, which had become a sort of legendary collector's item.
 Wanting to refine and perfect the package, Broadrick agreed and the EP saw full physical and digital distribution in 2003.